So, you’re getting started as a Recording Artist?

 - When you’re publishing the biography on your website, use hyperlinks in the text so that the reader can easily click on it.

 2. Personal Website

-I’m a huge fan or artist websites.
-It just tells that they are more serious about being or becoming a professional recording artist.
+I’m a huge fan of artist websites.
+It just tells that they are serious about being or becoming a professional recording artist.

 While setting up a personal website requires certain expertise, I would strongly advise to let someone build it for you. (or build one yourself)